ecoinbsc/wayscriber/README.md

-# hyprmarker
+# wayscriber

-> TL;DR: hyprmarker is a ZoomIt-like screen annotation tool for Wayland compositors, written in Rust.
+> TL;DR: wayscriber is a ZoomIt-like screen annotation tool for Wayland compositors, written in Rust.
 > Works on compositors with the wlr-layer-shell protocol (Hyprland, Sway, river, …); building from source requires Rust 1.70+.
 > Quick start: [set it up in four steps](#quick-start).